MElevy/colors/README.md

 replace blue with the color you want your text to be

-or return your string colored!
+or return your string colored using color!

+refer to the example for more information.